BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/MXNet-Azure-GPU/README.md

 In this section, we provide step-by-step instructions to install all components discussed earlier with their dependencies.
 The installation can be completed in an hour or less.
-It is also important to note that you can “copy” a configured VM for future usage, making the installation a one-time process.
-Furthermore, you can create a generalized image of the configured VM and use it in an ARM template to create similar VMs, you can learn more about it here.
+It is also important to note that you can ["copy" a configured VM](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-copy-vm/) for future usage, making the installation a one-time process.
+Furthermore, you can create a generalized image of the configured VM and use it in an ARM template to create similar VMs, you can learn more about it [here](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-capture-image/).

 We recommend using Ubuntu version 16.04 or later, because it comes ready with a recent Linux kernel that contains the pass-through driver needed